cloudlinkd-networks/WooCommerce-WhatsApp-Notification-/README.md

 <img alt="Logo banner" src="https://github.com/cloudlinkd-networks/whatsapp-notification/blob/main/logo.png"/></p>
 </br>

-# CloudLinkd WPNotif</br></br>WordPress/Woo-Commerce SMS & WhatsApp Notifications Integration
+# CloudLinkd WhatsApp</br></br>WordPress/Woo-Commerce SMS & WhatsApp Notifications Integration

-Our goal is to provide the maximum possible functionality so that you as a site owner can configure the plug-in in the desired way and all this while keeping the interface easy to understand.
-But it is always good to know all the options.
-The plugin is divided into three main sections Installation, Settings, Test Gateway.
+Our aim is to deliver maximum functionality, enabling you as a site owner to configure the plugin exactly as needed, all while maintaining an user-friendly interface.<br>
+However, it's beneficial to be familiar with all the available options.<br>

+The plugin is organized into three primary sections:<br>

+Installation, Settings and Test Gateway.

 Installation: